 He is a Founding Member of the Editorial Board for the Journal of Business and Technical Communication, and he has been Associate Editor of the International Journal of Business Communication for qualitative, historical, and theoretical submissions.
 He co-founded an institutional partnership between the University of Applied Sciences and Arts at Hannover, Germany, and the University of Wisconsin-Milwaukee.

-Professor Alred’s biography appears in Marquis’ Who’s Who and Who’s Who in Academia.
-As a personal project, he manages InlandChorus.com and works with Wright State University to preserve and make widely available the music and history of the Inland Children’s Chorus.
+Professor Alred’s biography has appeared in Marquis’ Who’s Who and Who’s Who in Academia.
+In 2009, he developed the website InlandChorus.com and works with Wright State University to preserve and make widely available the music and history of the Inland Children’s Chorus.